CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

 ## Task 2: Create Azure resources

+In this task, you will learn how to create the necessary Azure resources.

 > **Note**: If you have previously completed the **[Create an Azure AI Search solution](22-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
 Otherwise, follow the steps below to provision the required Azure resources.